Gusty Winds Pose Continued Wildfire Threats in California

 More than 14,000 firefighters are battling fires.
 Two of the three largest blazes in state history are burning in the San Francisco Bay Area, though they are largely contained after burning three weeks.

-California has already set a record with nearly 2.3 million acres burned this year — surpassing a record set just two years ago — and the worst part of the wildfire season is just beginning.
+California has already set a record with nearly 2.3 million acres (930,800 hectares) burned this year — surpassing a record set just two years ago — and the worst part of the wildfire season is only beginning.

 “It’s extraordinary, the challenge that we’ve faced so far this season,” Gov. Gavin Newsom said.

-The threat of winds tearing down power lines or hurling debris into them and sparking a wildfire prompted Pacific Gas & Electric, the state's largest utility, to shut off power to 172,000 customers over the weekend.
+The threat of winds tearing down power lines or hurling debris into them and sparking a wildfire prompted Pacific Gas & Electric, the state's largest utility, to shut off power to 172,000 customers in Northern California last weekend.
 More outages were expected Wednesday, with power not expected to be completely restored until Wednesday night.

 To the south, Southern California Edison warned roughly 55,000 customer accounts may lose power while San Diego Gas & Electric said 16,700 customers are at risk of a preemptive outage.